burritojustice/saw-map/README.md

 Not familiar with OSMtoGeoJSON but these seem like converstion artifacts:
 - highways look choppy
-- islands don't seem to be polygons
+- islands don't seem to be polygons -- either it doesn't know how to construct internal holes or the winding order is wrong

 ## Dependencies